 High-level waste from reprocessing

-The revised Nuclear Energy Act that entered into force on 1st January 2018 prohibits the reprocessing of spent fuel assemblies.
-All radioactive waste resulting from this has been returned to Switzerland.
+Reprocessing is prohibited in Switzerland.
+Initially, a moratorium prevented the export of spent fuel assemblies.
+This was effectively equivalent to a ban, as Switzerland does not have any reprocessing facilities.
+The revised Nuclear Energy Act that entered into force on 1st January 2018 put a final stop to the reprocessing of spent fuel assemblies.
+All radioactive waste that arose from reprocessing has been returned to Switzerland.